csinrn/qt_photoScanner/README.md

 ## qt_photoScanner
 a qt+opencv program for converting a file picture to pdf

-## Usage
+### Usage
-press *Browse* for choosing the pictu re, **Run** for corner detecting, and **Save** for save to pdf.
+press **Browse** for choosing the picture, **Run** for corner detecting, and **Save** for saving to pdf.
 Check the **Colorful** checkbox if colors are needed, or it will be only black and white.<br>
 <br>
-After pressing **Run**, there will be a shrink pic with four blue spots marked.
+After pressing **Run**, there will be a shrink picture with four blue spots marked.
 These dots will become the four corners of the outcoming pdf.
-Press the blue dot once, it will turns to green.
+Press the blue dot once, it will turn to green.
 And then you can press the other location where you want the corner to be.
 After finishing the modification, press **Save**.
 <br>
-Please make sure the background of the pictire is simple and without any other corner for the correctness of the orner finding.
+Please make sure the background of the pictire is simple and without any other corners for the correctness of the corner finding.

 <div align="center">